PDLT-University-of-York/test-split-site/docs/other-tools/mentimeter/asynchronous-use.md

 ![Decorative](images/asynchronous-use-survey-mode.png)

-You can also check the accessibility of your presentation which will flag any issues such as problems with colour contrast or missing ALT text on images
+You can also check the accessibility of your presentation which will flag any issues such as problems with colour contrast or missing ALT text on images.

 ![Decorative](images/asynchronous-use-accessibility-check.png)